chacowingnut/assh_chargen/README.md

 Character generation tool for [ASSH rpg](http://www.hyperborea.tv/)

-This tool is not an official product of North Wind Adventures
+This software is not an official product of North Wind Adventures.